Coleridge-Initiative/rich-context-competition/README.md

 1. Reset data folder: "`./rcc.sh reset-data-folder`"
 1. Make your model.
-1. Update the "`Dockerfile`" file so everything your model needs is installed in the container.
+1. Ensure that the "`Dockerfile`" file contains all packages your model needs to run and that these packages are installed in the container (you can use"`./rcc.sh remove-docker-image`" followed by "`./rcc.sh build`" to reset your Docker container if you have updated your `Dockerfile`.
 1. Get container working - repeat the following until build succeeds - you will see the terminal run with output of packages being installed.
 For a successful build, you should see in the last lines something similar to `Successfully built 166fa65e8fd0` & `Successfully tagged my_rcc:latest`:

     - "`./rcc.sh remove-docker-image`"